dcthota-code/revisit-privacy/PRIVACY.md

 **Last updated: June 2, 2026**

-ReVisit ("the app") is developed and operated by Danny Thota.
+Pingo ("the app") is developed and operated by Danny Thota.
 This policy explains what data the app collects, how it is used, and your rights.

 ---